Roccoriu/mkbld_panels/README.md

 # MKBLD (because grifting is bad)
 ---

 This is a cross-platform image downloader written in Go.
 It can download the images from the panels app for free and in full quality.
-It does download everything though.
+It downloads everything it can find and sorts it appropriately
 ## Features

 - Supports downloading multiple image qualities.